-In many ways, virtual internship/job fairs mirror traditional, in-person ones.
-After you join the event, you can choose to "enter" various "booths" within the virtual event.
+In many ways, virtual career fairs mirror traditional, in-person ones.
+After you join the event, you can choose to enter various booths within the virtual event.
 Each booth hosts a different employer participating in the fair.
 When it is your turn to enter the booth, you will be connected to a representative from that employer.
 You will have a timed chat with each employer.